The Best Ghostwriters

 How long does ghostwriting take?

-Some projects make take a week, some might take several months.
+Some projects might take a week, some might take several months.
 Just like the cost, it will depend on what you need.

 Should I hire a ghostwriting company?